 - Microsoft emphasizes that the pipeline feature does not bypass security and does not grant new roles or rights.

-Step-by-Step: Deploy Copilot Studio Solutions Using Power Platform Pipelines
+How to Deploy Power Platform Solutions Using Power Platform Pipelines (Step-by-Step)

 This is the official and recommended ALM method.